 Hey - someone wrote about you - now what?
 Now you say thank you and keep the ball rolling.

-If someone takes the time and makes the effort to write about your music, or playlist you the very least you can do is link to their post or playlist on every single one of your socials to help promote the thing …about you!
+If someone takes the time and makes the effort to write about your music or playlists you the very least you can do is link to their post or playlist on every single one of your socials to help promote the thing …about you!

-It’s a two way street and people have long memories, you’re going to get benefit, hopefully with new fans and listeners from their post, so you should reciprocate.
-I remember the people the credit me, for exampe, and they better deals than those who don’t - it’s the music BUSINESS, after all.
+It’s a two-way street and people have long memories, you’re going to get the benefit, hopefully with new fans and listeners from their post, so you should reciprocate.
+I remember the people the credit me, for example, and they get better deals than those who don’t - it’s the music BUSINESS, after all.

 I hope you found this useful - and if you did - in the spirit of the last point - please share and let people know!
 Want to make sure you have a killer mix on your next release?
 Slide into my DM's as they say - I offer online mixing to artists around the world who want a great-sounding release.
 It's the key thing you need BEFORE any of this - you need a promote-ABLE release for a successful promotion after all.

 Putting out a record?
 Don't forget to grab your free indie release plan